pchansen/PracticalMachineLearning/Course_Project.md

 ```

 ## Conclusion
 From the bivariate plots separation of classes might be expected to be quite difficult.
 However it can be seen that the Random Forest model provides a very high degree of classification accuracy.
-The out-of-bag (OOB) error estimated via the 10-fold cross validation within the training sample was only 0.53%.
-However, the unbiased out-of-sample error rate estimated from the independent sample was actually slightly smaller at 0.42%.
+The out-of-bag (OOB) error estimated via the 10-fold cross validation within the training sample was 0.53%.
+The unbiased out-of-sample error rate estimated from the independent sample is consistent with this and was actually slightly smaller at 0.42%.

 ## Predictions on the hold-out Testing data set